PowerDNS-Admin/PowerDNS-Admin/docs/wiki/database-setup/Setup-PostgreSQL.md

 We assume you already have a postgres database software installed for your platform.

 ### Create database
+The below will create a database called powerdnsadmindb and a user of powerdnsadmin.

 ```
 $ sudo su - postgres
 $ createuser powerdnsadmin